1940’s – 1999

 In 1963 Charles Woosnam purchased the Builth Wells office from Strutt & Parker, Lofts and Warner and along with Norman Tyler established the firm of Woosnam & Tyler.
 In 1971 they moved their office to Dolgarreg, North Road, Builth Wells where the business is still located to this day.
 From 1963 to 1996, Woosnam & Tyler ran a well respected and successful business that managed the majority of the estates in the area.
 In 1996 with both Charles Woosnam in his 70’s and Norman Tyler in his 60’s the decision was taken to sell the business back to Strutt & Parker who were looking, 33 years on, to re-establish their presence in the area.

 In the knowledge that both the founding partners of the business were close to retirement, Strutt & Parker asked Francis Chester-Master to move from their Moreton in Marsh office to run the business alongside Norman Tyler and the other partner Paul Raymond Barker.
 In 1999 Francis Chester-Master purchased the business from Strutt & Parker.

 1999 to date

 Since 1999 Chester Master Ltd has striven to develop its business to cover not only the management of traditional rural estates in the area but also wider rural consultancy work in Wales and the Borders.
-This has led to consultancy work in Wales with, amongst others, the Forestry Commission, the RSPB, the Church in Wales and various wildlife trusts.
+This has led to consultancy work in Wales with, amongst others, Natural Resources Wales, the RSPB, the Church in Wales and various wildlife trusts.

 Since 1999 the land management team has gradually expanded.
-Gafyn Blakeway BSc., MRICS, FAAV joined the team in 2002 and Anne Strong BSc., MRICS, FAAV in 2012.
-The current land management team consists of 3 qualified members of the RICS and CAAV and one trainee.
+Gafyn Blakeway BSc., MRICS, FAAV joined the team in 2002 and Julia Phillips BSc., MRICS in 2018.
+The current land management team consists of 3 qualified members of the RICS and 2 qualified members of the CAAV .